awsdocs/aws-directory-service-admin-guide/doc_source/objectsandlinks.md

 ## Objects<a name="objects2"></a>

 An object is a basic element of Cloud Directory\.
 Each object has a globally unique identifier, which is specified by the object Identifier\.
 An object is a collection of zero or more facets with their attribute keys and values\.
 An object can be created from one or more facets within a single applied schema or from facets of multiple applied schemas\.
 During object creation, you must specify all required attribute values\.
 Objects can have a limited number of facets\.
-For more information, see [AWS Directory Service Limits](limits.md)\.
+For more information, see [Limits for Amazon Cloud Directory](cd_limits.md)\.

 An object can be a regular object, a policy object, or an index object\.
 An object can also be a node object or a leaf node object\.
 The type of the object is inferred from the object type of the facets attached to it\.